nyergler/nyergler.github.io/content/posts/2007-02-08-passing-the-buck.md

   </li>
 </ul>

-And when I had the temerity to suggest to my helpful customer service rep that FedEx not picking up something was actually <span class="caps">HP</span>’s problem[3]_, he said “No, sir, we told FedEx to pick it up.
+And when I had the temerity to suggest to my helpful customer service rep that FedEx not picking up something was actually HP’s problem[3]_, he said “No, sir, we told FedEx to pick it up.
 You should call them to complain.”
 Seriously?

 Hey Carly, wasn’t that merger supposed to make the company **better** at serving customers?